Best Weather Apps

 Today's forecast?
 App-y.
 Weather apps are a dime a dozen — in fact, one comes standard with all phones!
-But we've sifted through the muck and found mobile iOS apps with beautiful interfaces that'll tell you when the Summer sun is out to play and how long it's here to stay.
+But we've sifted through the muck and found mobile iOS apps with beautiful interfaces that'll tell you when the rains are coming and how long it's here to stay.

 - Yahoo!
 Weather (free) — Yahoo! is back on the Internet with a vengeance.
 The weather app recently won Apple's 2013 Design Award, and for good reason.
 The app pulls in location-specific photos from Flickr, as well as interactive radar, satellite, heat, wind, and sunrise/sunset times.